Ultimate Glossary of E-commerce Terms: 192 Words & Acronyms - Updated 2023

 74. E-commerce Platform

 A software solution that provides sellers with critical e-commerce tools, such as shopping cart functionality, as well as operation management benefits.
+This is the tool you use to start your e-commerce business.

 75. Email Marketing